hackforla/internship-website-design-system/docs/type-scale.md

             --8<-- "_type-scale.scss:body-p-semibold"
             </style>

-            <h1>This is a semibold paragraph for the Body Section Desktop Size<h1>
+            <p>This is a semibold paragraph for the Body Section Desktop Size<p>
         ```

     === "Body/p/italic"